sqltechhead/sqltechhead.github.io/_posts/Azure/YamlPipelines/2023-05-10-PassingComplexObjectsToJobMatrix.md

 categories: [Azure, YamlPipelines]
 ---
 ## Introduction
-Using a job matrix in YAML pipelines is a really powerful tool to enable you to run parralel deploys with different variable values.
+Using a job matrix in YAML pipelines is a really powerful tool to enable you to run parallel deploys with different variable values.
 Use cases include:
 - Running MSBuild in parralel against multiple configurations with no extra code
 - Running Deploys against multiple different environments
 - Running Deploys against different regions in Azure